-Injuries can threaten a person’s health.
-This threat comes in the form of death, disability, and financial burden.
+An injury can pose a direct threat to a person’s health.
+This threat may come in the form of death, disability, and financial burden.
 Society is impacted by the financial burden from medical expenses, police and fire services, property damage and lost wages.

 Injuries are not accidents — they are not random incidents.
 Injuries have identified risk and protective factors making them preventable.